hieudang59/user-registration-api/README.md

-# USER REGISTRATION API SAMPLE
+# User Registration API Sample

 ## How to run
 - `cd user-registration-api`